-Land and improvements is carried at appraised values as determined by an independent firm of appraisers on December 22, 2009.
+Land and improvements is carried at appraised values as determined by an independent firm of appraisers on March 12, 2014.
 The appraisal increment resulting from the revaluation was credited to "Revaluation Surplus" shown under "Equity" section in the consolidated statement of financial position.
-Other property and equipment are carried at cost less accumulated depreciation, amortization and any allowance for impairment in value.
+Other property, plant and equipment are carried at cost less accumulated depreciation, amortization and any allowance for impairment in value.